Drug Shortages and Discontinuations

 Colesevelam

-Health Canada has approved importation of Glenmark Pharmaceuticals US-labelled Colesevelam 625 mg tablets and these are now available.
+Health Canada has approved importation of Glenmark Pharmaceuticals US-labelled colesevelam 625 mg tablets and these are available (if Health Canada approved products cannot be ordered).
 For product differences and other considerations, see their risk communication

 Formulary status of the imported Glenmark Pharmaceuticals product:

-• Temporarily listed as a non-interchangeable full Formulary benefit of SK DPEBB.
+• Temporarily listed as a non-interchangeable full Formulary benefit of SK DPEBB if a Health Canada approved product cannot be ordered.
 See bulletin here

 • Temporarily added to the Non-Insured Health Benefits formulary for the duration of the importation and sale approval from Health Canada.